zencart/documentation/content/dev/developer_environment.md

 <img src="/images/show_keys.png" alt="Show Configuration Keys in Zen Cart" width="50%" />
 <br><br>

-Example use: I need to see if the configuration allows add to cart on out of stock products.
+Example use: In my store I need to see if the configuration allows add to cart on out of stock products.
 Go to `Admin > Configuration > Stock` and select *Show Sold Out Image in place of Add to Cart*.
 You'll see the key value is `SHOW_PRODUCTS_SOLD_OUT_IMAGE`.
-So your code would be,
+So your PHP code would be,

 ```
 if (SHOW_PRODUCTS_SOLD_OUT_IMAGE == '0') {